-In 1920 the estate was purchased by Walden W. Shaw, founder of the Yellow Taxi Cab Company in Chicago, and renamed The Shenning.
-By the 1930′s, it was owned by Shaw’s son-in-law, Daniel F. Peterkin, Jr., who was President of the Morton Salt Company.
-The property remained in the Shaw-Peterkin family for nearly 80 years before it was sold to investment manager Richard Driehaus.
+In 1920, this amazing estate was purchased by Walden W. Shaw, famous for starting the Yellow Taxi Cab Company in Chicago, and renamed The Shenning.
+By the 1930′s, this historic lakefront property was owned by Shaw’s son-in-law, Daniel F. Peterkin, Jr., who was President of the Morton Salt Company.
+The Shaw-Peterkin family owned the estate for nearly 80 years before it was sold to investment manager Richard Driehaus.

-Mr. Driehaus had the property meticulously restored in 1999, and it is now officially named Glenworth Gardens.
+Mr. Driehaus had the property completely restored in 1999, and it is now officially named Glenworth Gardens.
 You may hear many locals refer to it as the Driehaus Estate.
 Richard is rumored to be one of the nicest guys in Lake Geneva.
-A true philanthropist at heart, he regularly lets various charities use the estate for fundraisers.
+A true philanthropist at heart, he regularly lets various charities use the estate for fundraisers and various social events.

 Every year, in late July, Mr. Driehaus throws an amazing theme party, which includes an incredible fireworks show that the entire community gets to enjoy.
-He recently donated the fountain in front of the Riviera…Perhaps you have taken a family photo in front of it.
+He recently donated the fountain in front of the Riviera.
 Lake Geneva is blessed to have a man of this caliber among its residents.